The Hague: Cityscape

 The city is becoming more student-friendly with the introduction of a new campus in 2012 of Leiden University as well as Leiden University College The Hague, which was established in 2010.
-The Royal Conservatory of The Hague and the Royal Academy of Art are also located there, as well as The Hague University, a vocational university, and a branch of The Open University of the Netherlands.
+The Royal Conservatory of The Hague and the Royal Academy of Art are also located there, as well as The Hague University, a vocational university, and a branch of the Open University of the Netherlands.
 The city has many civil servants and diplomats.
 In fact, the number and variety of foreign residents (especially the expatriates) make the city quite culturally diverse, with many foreign pubs, shops and cultural events.

 The Hague is the largest Dutch city on the North Sea and includes two distinct beach resorts.
-The main beach resort Scheveningen, in the northwestern part of the city, is a popular destination for tourists as well as for inhabitants.
+The main beach resort, Scheveningen, in the northwestern part of the city, is a popular destination for tourists as well as for inhabitants.
 With 10 million visitors a year, it is the most popular beach town in the Benelux area.
-Kijkduin, in the southwest, is The Hague's other beach resort.
-It is significantly smaller and attracts mainly local residents.
+Kijkduin, southwest, is The Hague's other beach resort.
+It is significantly smaller and attracts mainly residents.

 The former Dutch colony of the East Indies, now Indonesia, has left its mark on The Hague.
 Since the 19th century, high-level civil servants from the Dutch East Indies often spent long-term leave and vacations in The Hague.
 Many streets are named after places in the Netherlands East Indies (as well as other former Dutch colonies such as Suriname), and there is a sizable "Indo" (i.e., mixed Dutch-Indonesian) community.
-Since the loss of these Dutch possessions in December 1949, "Indo people" also known as "Indische people" often refer to The Hague as "the Widow of the Indies".
+Since the loss of these Dutch possessions in December 1949, "Indo people", also known as "Indische people," often refer to The Hague as "the Widow of the Indies".